NixOS/nix/doc/manual/source/release-notes/rl-2.34.md

   idle connections from being silently dropped by intermediate network devices (NATs, firewalls, load balancers).

+- `nix-prefetch-url --unpack` now properly checks for empty archives [#15242](https://github.com/NixOS/nix/pull/15242)

+  Prior versions failed to check for empty archives and would crash with a `nullptr` dereference when unpacking empty archives.
+  This is now fixed.

+- Prevent runaway processes when Nix is killed with `SIGKILL` when building in a local store with build users [#15193](https://github.com/NixOS/nix/pull/15193)

+  When run as root, Nix doesn't run builds via the daemon and is a parent of the forked build processes.
+Prior versions of Nix failed to preserve the `PR_SET_PDEATHSIG` parent-death signal across `setuid` calls.
+This could lead to build processes being reparented and continue running in the background.
+This has been fixed.

 ## Miscellaneous changes

 - Content-Encoding decompression is now handled by libcurl [#14324](https://github.com/NixOS/nix/issues/14324) [#15336](https://github.com/NixOS/nix/pull/15336)